Jeff Beal: Film and television composing

 In the mid-1990s, Beal relocated to Los Angeles.
 His first critical notice came in 2001, for his "hypnotic combination of minimalist rhythmic drive and Americana" score to Ed Harris' directorial debut, Pollock.
 He has since been nominated for nineteen primetime Emmy Awards, and has won five, His first statue was awarded in 2003 for his main theme to the USA Network detective series Monk.
-Other Emmy nominations include HBO's evocative Depression era series, Carnivàle and epic drama Rome, as well as four nominations and two wins for Netflix's House of Cards.
+His other Emmy nominations include HBO's evocative Depression era series Carnivàle and epic drama Rome, as well as four nominations and two wins for Netflix's House of Cards.

 Beal is noted for composing most of his music at his home, without assistants or orchestrators, playing most of the instruments himself.
-For the music from House of Cards, he added strings through recording a 17-piece string ensemble, which he invited to record in the living room of his home.
+For House of Cards, he added strings by recording a 17-piece string ensemble in the living room of his home.
 He recently completed the score for Rodrigo García's Raymond & Ray for which he composed and performed all of the jazz trumpet solos mimed by actor Ethan Hawke.

 Concert works

 Beal has a catalogue of 35 concert works, published by G. Schirmer Inc./AMP, including many commissioned orchestral, choral and dance compositions.
-Beal has conducted his own music with a variety of orchestras, including the Boston Symphony Orchestra in the recording of the score to "Boston", a feature-length documentary on the history of the Boston Marathon the National Symphony Orchestra in House of Cards in Concert at the Kennedy Center, and the Los Angeles Chamber Orchestra performing Beal's new score for Buster Keaton's "The General"..
+Beal has conducted his own music with a variety of orchestras, including the Boston Symphony Orchestra in the recording of the score to "Boston", a feature-length documentary on the history of the Boston Marathon the National Symphony Orchestra in House of Cards in Concert at the Kennedy Center, and the Los Angeles Chamber Orchestra performing Beal's new score for Buster Keaton's "The General".
 He was commissioned by the St. Louis Symphony Orchestra to compose a new song cycle for Grammy winner Hilá Plittman in honor of Leonard Slatkin’s fifty years with the Orchestra.
-"The Paperlined Shack", Beal's first album of exclusively his concert music was released in June of 2022 on Supertrain Records featuring the titular song cycle performed by Plittman and the Eastman Philharmonia conducted by Leonard Slatkin and his string quartet "Things Unseen" performed by The New Hollywood String Quartet.
+"The Paperlined Shack", Beal's first album of exclusively his concert music was released in June 2022 on Supertrain Records featuring the titular song cycle performed by Plittman and the Eastman Philharmonia conducted by Leonard Slatkin and his string quartet "Things Unseen" performed by The New Hollywood String Quartet.

 Later life

-Beal disclosed that in 2007 he was diagnosed as having multiple sclerosis.
-Beal attributes the stabilization of the disease symptoms in part to his busy schedule and the concentration required to compose, as well as treating his MS as a vascular disease with lifestyle intervention and venoplasty treatment.
+Beal disclosed that in 2007 that he had been diagnosed with multiple sclerosis.
+He attributes the stabilization of the disease's symptoms in part to his busy schedule and the concentration required to compose, and to treating his MS as a vascular disease with lifestyle intervention and venoplasty.